Registering a Committee

 A candidate’s committee that has already filed a DR-1 for one office but then exceeds the $1,000 threshold for a different office must either file a new DR-1 or amend the existing DR-1.
 In either case, the statement must be filed within 10 days of the $1,000 threshold being exceeded for the new office sought.

 Permanent Organization Making a One-Time Contribution:

 Prior to July 1, 2005, a county central committee was automatically created when its state party was formed.
-However, the campaign laws have been amended so that a county central committee is not required to be registered until it exceeds the $750 threshold.5 Thus, if any new state parties are created, their corresponding county central committees will only need to register if they exceed $750 in activity or voluntarily register in order to use the abbreviated “paid for by” attribution statement on political materials.
+However, Iowa Code section 68A.102(12) was amended so that a county central committee is not required to be registered until it exceeds the $1,000 threshold.
+Thus, if any new state parties are created, their corresponding county central committees will only need to register if they exceed $1,000 in activity or voluntarily register in order to use the abbreviated “paid for by” attribution statement on political materials.

 An out-of-state or federal PAC making a contribution in excess of $50 to an Iowa committee is required to electronically file a Verified Statement of Registration (VSR).
 A VSR may be filed using the Board’s web reporting system: https://webapp.iecdb.iowa.gov/Default.aspx.